graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 Schema and API design itself is interesting and challenging but we will focus on implementing the server and not discuss the actual schema design choices.

-# Step 1: Create a Spring Boot app
+# Create a Spring Boot app

 The easiest way to create a Spring Boot app is to use the initializr at https://start.spring.io/.